-4.2.25 17 species of butterfly were recorded within the Study Area (Appendix D).
+4.2.27 17 species of butterfly were recorded within the Study Area (Appendix D).
 Among all butterfly species, only 2 species are of conservation importance, namely Swallowtail Papilio Xuthus and Small Cabbage White Pieris rapae.
-Only 1 individual of Swallowtail was recorded in the habitat of Developed Area and 1 individual of Small Cabbage White are recorded in the habitat of Developed Area, but none of them was recorded within the Application Site but within Study Area, but none of them was recorded within the Application Site (summarized in Table 4.13).
+Only 1 individual of Swallowtail was recorded in the habitat of Developed Area and 1 individual of Small Cabbage White was recorded in the habitat of pond outside the Application Site but within Study Area, but none of them was recorded within the Application Site (summarized in Table 4.14).